Credit: @ninepincider on Instagram

 Fruition Chocolate Works (Catskills)

 Pull into the parking lot, roll down your windows and take a whiff—the sweet smell of chocolate will tell you that you’ve arrived.
 The Fruition Chocolate Works factory lies deep in the Catskills, smells like heaven, and produces some of the finest chocolate to come out of New York State.
 These are not your typical candy bars.
 Cacao beans sourced from the Dominican Republic, Peru, and Bolivia form the base, and the CIA (Culinary Institute of America)-trained owner Bryan Graham crafts a mouth-watering experience.
-Taste the Brown Butter Milk Chocolate bar, which won “Best in Competition” for Milk Chocolate at the 2017 International Chocolate Awards, or the dark-chocolate-covered, jalapeño-dusted corn nuts.
+Taste the Brown Butter Milk Chocolate bar, which won “Best in Competition” for Milk Chocolate at the 2017 International Chocolate Awards, or the Spring Salted Dark Milk, which is the “2020 Good Food Award Winner.”.
 Watch the magic happen through the viewing room and ask for a tour!

 Brookhaven National Laboratory (Long Island)